IMG_0268.jpg

 • Deaccessioning of original work

-• Commission a cast of Boer War memorial in bronze, restoration, and replacement of the missing foot
+• Commission a cast of a like-for-like image of the memorial in bronze, restoration, and replacement of the missing foot

-• Return to Ballarat and reinstate to plinth.
+• Return to Ballarat and reinstate to the plinth.

 Hercules and Stoddart Collection